Fairfield Public School: Reception

 Parent survey data showed that 89% of parents evaluated that the information received from the school was intelligibly transmitted and in plain language.
-88% of parents agreed that they were readily contacted if there were behaviour concerns about their child and where behaviour problems were conducted with respectfully.
-The most frequently recommended improvements were returning library lessons and borrowing, more sports programs, and more opportunities to be engaged.
+In a parent survey, 88% of respondents agreed that they were promptly informed of behavioural concerns involving their child and that these issues were addressed respectfully.The most frequently proposed improvements included restoring library lessons and borrowing services, expanding sports programs, and providing more opportunities for student participation.
 In a 2023 survey including 86% of the staff, the results displayed increased positivity by staff in various areas compared to the 2022 results.
-75% of parents use Seesaw (Note: An educational platform built specifically to address the needs of elementary classrooms, which is used between students, teachers, and families.) to view information from the school or their child's teacher.
+A parent survey found that 75% of respondents used the Seesaw (Note: An educational platform built specifically to address the needs of elementary classrooms, which is used between students, teachers, and families.) platform to access information from the school or their child's teacher.

 In 2014, according to the principal David Smith at that time, Fairfield Public School's biggest struggle was the students' poor English skills and the school's greatest obstacle was adapting to Fairfield's changing demographics.
 In 2018, the principal conceded that the school does not meet the national minimum standard when it comes to literacy and numeracy, but according to him this was justified because the students "never had schooling" since they arrived from a war-torn nation, and so they should not be compared to an English-speaking child born in Australia.
 In a 2016 news article by the Sydney Morning Herald, the school was described as "an unprepossessing primary school...with a concrete playground, too little grass, a canteen and the usual mix of demountable and legacy buildings", in addition to being "at Australia's front line in educating kids displaced by Islamic State".